Cardiff: Notable people

 Many notable people have hailed from Cardiff, ranging from historical figures such as the 12th-century Welsh leader Ifor Bach to more recent figures such as Roald Dahl, Ken Follett, Griff Rhys Jones, Catrin Dafydd, and the former Blue Peter presenter Gethin Jones.

 Notable actors include Ioan Gruffudd (Fantastic 4), Iwan Rheon (Game of Thrones) and Matthew Rhys (The Americans).
 Also notable is Siân Grigg, BAFTA winner and Oscar nominated Hollywood make-up artist.

+The Abse family from Cardiff include the award-winning poet Dannie Abse and his brothers Leo Abse, a prominent Labour MP, and Wilfred Abse a psychoanalyst.

+Adam Phillips the psychoanalyst, author and essayist was born in Cardiff.

 The city has been the birthplace of sports stars such as Tanni Grey-Thompson and Colin Jackson, as well as many Premier League, Football League and international footballers, such as Craig Bellamy, Gareth Bale, Ryan Giggs, Joe Ledley, and former managers of the Wales national football team Terry Yorath and John Toshack.
 International rugby league players from Cardiff include Frank Whitcombe, Billy Boston, David Willicombe and Colin Dixon.
 International rugby union players include Sam Warburton, Jamie Roberts, Jamie Robinson, Nicky Robinson, Rhys Patchell, and baseball internationals include George Whitcombe and Ted Peterson.

 Saint Teilo (c.
 500 – 9 February c.
 560) is the patron saint of Cardiff.
 He was a British Christian monk, bishop, and founder of monasteries and churches.
 Reputed to be a cousin, friend, and disciple of Saint David, he was Bishop of Llandaff and founder of the first church at Llandaff Cathedral, where his tomb is.
 His Saint's Day is 9 February.

 Cardiff is also well known for its musicians.
 Ivor Novello inspired the Ivor Novello Awards.
 Idloes Owen, founder of the Welsh National Opera, lived in Llandaff.
 Dame Shirley Bassey was born and raised in Cardiff.
 Charlotte Church is famous as a crossover classical/pop singer.
 Shakin' Stevens was one of the top-selling male artists in the UK during the 1980s.
 Tigertailz, a popular glam metal act in the 1980s, also hailed from Cardiff.
 A number of Cardiff-based bands, such as Catatonia and Super Furry Animals, were popular in the 1990s.
 Drum and bass artist Mr. Traumatik, born and raised in Cardiff, gained popularity in the 2010s.